fbpx

 The repetition of the phrase “you don’t” emphasizes the speaker’s insistence that the reader is blind to their own faults and the harm they may be causing.
 This repetition creates a sense of urgency and insistence, driving home the message that ignorance is not an excuse for wrongdoing.

-poem also explores the theme of accountability, asserting that all individuals are responsible for the evils of humanity.
+The poem also explores the theme of accountability, asserting that all individuals are responsible for the evils of humanity.
 It suggests that remaining silent in the face of injustice is akin to closing one’s eyes to the control of evil, implying that passivity enables wrongdoing to thrive.

 Comments